CasianBlanaru/Storybook/Documentation/CachingStrategy.md

 ### 1. Using TYPO3 Caching Framework

 -   **Cache Frontend/Backend**: Utilize TYPO3's Caching Framework.
 A `VariableFrontend` is suitable for storing serialized HTML content.
 The backend can be database-based, file-based, or any other backend configured in the TYPO3 instance (e.g., Redis, APCu).
--   **Cache Instance**: A dedicated cache instance should be registered for this purpose (e.g., `myfluidstorybook_renderresults`).
+-   **Cache Instance**: A dedicated cache instance should be registered for this purpose (e.g., `luidstorybookrenderresults`).
 This allows for specific configuration and clearing of this cache.

 ### 2. Cache Key Generation